Code-Institute-Submissions/ucd-milestoneproject/README.md

 ## Credits

 ### Content
 Part of the text for the Tour Dates section was copied from the [Bombay Bicycle Club Official Website](https://bombaybicycle.club/).
 The text for the biography in the footer was taken from [Bombay Bicycle Club's wikipedia page](https://en.wikipedia.org/wiki/Bombay_Bicycle_Club).
+The code for the embedded Spotify clips were generated on [iFramely](https://iframely.com/domains/spotify).
 Bootstrap v4.0 helped me with the layout of the website, especially in the Music Section and in making the carousel and contact form.

 ### Media
 The photos used in this site were obtained from Google Images: